 Prosperworks CRM costs $19-$119 per month, with limits on fields, records, storage space, and support in lower-cost subscriptions.
 You can try the software on a 14-day free trial.

 HubSpot is a robust CRM that’s priced free forever and offers features for which you’d pay monthly per user with other applications.

 - Lawful basis of processing tracking

-- Straightforward collection, tracking, and management of consent and withdrawal of consent
+- Collection, tracking, and management of consent and withdrawal of consent

 - Facilitates access and portability requests via machine-readable format export